madalin1907/Automata-Theory/README.md

 # PROIECTUL 1

-To rule the program, follow these steps:
+To run the program, follow these steps:

 1. Open CMD.
 2. Use cd to reach the folder path.